DKBrown14/node.bittrex.api/README.md

 !Important!
 Note
 ----

-This is a seriously modified fork of the original package.
+This is a seriously modified fork of the original library.
 * The REST api functions have been changed from callbacks to returning promises.
 * The Websocket implementation is completely changed.
   * Callbacks are removed and replaced with an event like system.
   * Now uses V2 websocket interface. (c2 hub instead of CoreHub)
+    * Bittrex's compressed and minified data is decompressed and un-minified.
+All data is returned as objects.
 * Automatic rate limiting is implemented across all api calls.
 * inverse_callback_arguments has been removed since callbacks are removed.
 * hmac_sha512.js is no longer necessary and has been replaced by the crypto library.

-The rest of the text following is unchanged from the upstream source.
+Most of the rest of the text following is unchanged from the upstream source.
 The documentation will change as I get the time to update it.

 Also, the **websocket code has changed** after Bittrex switched to using Cloudflare